Brazilian Confederation of American Football

 Santa Catarina state championship game in 2008.

-The Confederação Brasileira de Futebol Americano (CBFA) (translation: American Football Brazilian Confederation), is the main organization for American football in Brazil.
-Its goal is to help the growth of American football and its development in the country.
+The Confederação Brasileira de Futebol Americano (CBFA) (translation: Brazilian Confederation of American Football), is the highest authority for American football in Brazil.
+The organization is responsible for organizing, regulating, and promoting the development of American football in Brazil.
+In addition to traditional American football, it is responsible for flag football and manages the Brazilian national teams.